FrankSpitulski/rest-api-example/README.md

 and observe the ot-tracer headers in netcat.

 From what I've seen, the shim is entering the inject method but the context it is trying to inject is empty.
+There will be some errors about the default otel exporter not responding, but the exporter is not necessary to see the lack of propagation headers.